 Love views?
 I do and I always try to find the best places to have awesome ones.

 This place is one of the ones that my Barcelona Secret Food Tour guide recommended.

 Right in the heart of the city is located the Basilica De Los Santos Justo Y Pastor.
 A small church that everyone visiting Barcelona is probably passing by, but no one knows what a hidden gem it is.

-For only 2 euros, you can climb the narrow stairs to the top from where you can enjoy a wonderful view over the city.
+For only 2 euros, you can climb the narrow stairs to the top from where you can enjoy a wonderful view of the city.

 If you’re not a local and you don’t know where to go it might be very difficult to find a cool place like this where there is no one else.